sayhith/personal-website/notes.md

 # May 2, 2022
 - Deployment failed with error "Failed to install gems via Bundler.
 Detected sqlite3 gem which is not supported on Heroku"
 - Fixed by replacing "sqlite3" with "pg" in gemfile
+- App not starting
+- Address in use error
+- Current port apparently has active processes but that doesn't seem to be the case